PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

     </p>
     <ol>
       <li>Keep the four Chapman chemical reactions unchanged.</li>
       <li>For the physical baseline, set direct ozone emission to zero.
-Then use one paper, such as Guion et al. (2023), to explain how ozone-related precursor emission data are searched and recorded.</li>
+Then use one paper, such as Guion et al. (2023), to explain how ozone-related precursor emission data are searched, recorded, and converted from mass flux to molecules cm<sup>-3</sup> s<sup>-1</sup>.</li>
       <li>Add dry deposition for <code>O3</code>.
 Use the vegetation example from Zhang et al. (2024), or find another paper and record the deposition velocity, units, surface type, site, season, and whether the removal applies only to the lowest layer.</li>
       <li>Keep wet deposition off for the strict Chapman <code>O3</code> case and explain that wet removal is mainly useful for soluble or efficiently scavenged species.</li>
       <li>Submit the updated PATMO input files together with a short table listing each boundary process, species, value, units, and reason for using or not using it.</li>